siemens/gencmpclient/README.md

 * `libsecutils-dev`
 * `libcmp-dev`

-Then the packages can be built by
+Then the packages can be built and installed by
 ```
 make deb
 ```
 On success, they are placed in the parent directory (`../`).
+Installation typically will require root privileges.

 ## Using the demo client